-At the Annual Meeting, the Company's stockholders will be asked to approve our Amended and Restated 2008 Stock Incentive Plan (the "Amended and Restated 2008 Plan"), which amends and restates the Company's existing 2008 Stock Incentive Plan (the "2008 Plan"), as previously amended, in order to (1) increase the aggregate number of shares authorized for issuance under the 2008 Plan by 300,000 shares to 1,300,000 shares of common stock, (2) provide specific terms for the issuance of restricted stock and restricted stock units under the 2008 Plan and (3) permit awards to be based on performance-based criteria that will allow the Company to maximize its ability to pay deductible compensation for U.S. federal income tax purposes.
+At the Annual Meeting, the Company's stockholders will be asked to approve our Amended and Restated 2008 Stock Incentive Plan (the "Amended and Restated 2008 Plan"), which amends and restates the Company's existing 2008 Stock Incentive Plan (the "2008 Plan"), as previously amended, in order to (1) increase the aggregate number of shares authorized for issuance under the 2008 Plan by 400,000 shares to 1,400,000 shares of common stock, (2) provide specific terms for the issuance of restricted stock and restricted stock units under the 2008 Plan and (3) permit awards to be based on performance-based criteria that will allow the Company to maximize its ability to pay deductible compensation for U.S. federal income tax purposes.
 Currently, 1,000,000 shares of common stock are reserved for issuance pursuant to awards granted under the 2008 Plan.
-As of June 9, 2014, there were no longer any shares available for shares of common stock were outstanding under the 2008 Plan.
+As of June 9, 2014, there were no longer any shares available for future grant under the 2008 Plan and options to acquire 971,122 shares of common stock were outstanding under the 2008 Plan.